andrew-hardin/cmake-git-version-tracking/README.md

 versioning information into a C/C++ application via CMake.

 ## A "why does this matter" use case
-We're continuiously shipping prebuild binaries for an application.
+We're continuously shipping prebuild binaries for an application.
 A user discovers a bug and files a bug report.
 By embedding up-to-date versioning information, the user can include this in their report, e.g.: